Log in

 • Behaviour or equipment designed to control your dogs behaviour through fear , pain or discomfort.

-**We do have some dogs who were initially trained in head collars who continue to work in them however since 2020, in response to research conducted at Nottingham Trent University & Myerscough College (Carter et al. 2020) suggesting the aversive impact head collars can have on dogs we do have prohibited the use of these for new clients since this time.
+**We do have some dogs who were initially trained in head collars who continue to work in them however since 2020, in response to research conducted at Nottingham Trent University & Myerscough College (Carter et al. 2020) suggesting the aversive impact head collars can have on dogs we only use these in exceptional circumstances where required for the safety of the dog and handler partnership due to nature of disabilities.

 ©copyright 2018-2022 Pawsitive Squad CIC.